-The Oil and Gas Supply Module represents domestic crude oil and natural gas supply within an integrated framework that captures the interrelationships among the various sources of supply—onshore, offshore, and Alaska—by all production techniques, including natural gas recovery from coalbeds and low-permeability formations of sandstone and shale.
+The Oil and Gas Supply Module represents domestic crude oil and natural gas supply within an integrated framework that captures the interrelationships among the various sources of supply—onshore, offshore, and Alaska—by all production techniques, including natural gas recovery from coalbeds and low-permeability geologic formations.
 The framework analyzes cash flow and profitability to compute investment and drilling for each of the supply sources, based on the prices for crude oil and natural gas, the domestic recoverable resource base, and the state of technology.
-Oil and natural gas production activities are modeled for 12 supply regions, including 6 onshore, 3 offshore, and 3 Alaskan regions.
+Oil and natural gas production activities are modeled for 12 supply regions, including six onshore, three offshore, and in three Alaska regions.

-The Onshore Lower 48 Oil and Gas Supply Submodule evaluates the economics of future exploration and development projects for crude oil and natural gas at the play level.
-Crude oil resources include conventional, structurally reservoired resources as well as highly fractured continuous zones, such as the Austin chalk and Bakken shale formations.
+The Onshore Lower 48 Oil and Gas Supply Submodule evaluates the economics of future exploration and development projects for crude oil and natural gas plays.
+Crude oil resources include structurally reservoired resources (i.e., conventional) as well as highly fractured continuous zones, such as the Austin Chalk and Bakken shale formations.
 Production potential from advanced secondary recovery techniques (such as infill drilling, horizontal continuity, and horizontal profile) and enhanced oil recovery (such as CO2 flooding, steam flooding, polymer flooding, and profile modification) are explicitly represented.
-Natural gas resources include high-permeability carbonate and sandstone, tight gas, shale gas, and coalbed methane.
+Natural gas resources include highpermeability carbonate and sandstone, tight gas, shale gas, and coalbed methane.

-Domestic crude oil production quantities are used as inputs to the LFMM in NEMS for conversion and blending into refined petroleum products.
-Supply curves for natural gas are used as inputs to the Natural Gas Transmission and Distribution Module (NGTDM) for determining natural gas wellhead prices and domestic production
+Domestic crude oil production volumes are used as inputs to the Liquid Fuels Market Module (LFMM) for conversion and blending into refined petroleum products.
+Supply curves for natural gas are used as inputs to the Natural Gas Transmission and Distribution Module (NGTDM) for determining natural gas wellhead prices and domestic production.

 Natural Gas Transmission and Distribution Module

-The LFMM projects prices of petroleum products, crude oil and product import activity, as well as domestic refinery operations, subject to demand for petroleum products, availability and price of imported petroleum, and domestic production of crude oil, natural gas liquids, and biofuels—ethanol, biodiesel, biomass-to-liquids (BTL), CTL, gas-to-liquids (GTL), and coal-and-biomass-to-liquids (CBTL).
+The Liquid Fuels Market Module (LFMM) projects prices of petroleum products, crude oil and product import/export activity, and domestic refinery operations, subject to demand for petroleum products, availability and price of imported petroleum, environmental regulations, and domestic production of crude oil, natural gas liquids, and biofuels—ethanol, biodiesel, biomass-to-liquids (BTL), CTL, gas-to-liquids (GTL), and coal-and-biomass-to-liquids (CBTL).
 Costs, performance, and first dates of commercial availability for the advanced liquid fuels technologies are reviewed and updated annually.

-The module represents refining activities in eight domestic U.S. regions, and a new Maritime Canada/Caribbean refining region (created to represent short-haul international refineries that predominantly serve U.S. markets).
-In order to better represent policy, import/export patterns, and biofuels production, the eight U.S. regions were defined by subdividing three of the five U.S. PADDs.
-All nine refining regions are defined below.
+The module represents refining activities in eight U.S. regions and a Maritime Canada/Caribbean refining region (created to represent short-haul international refineries that predominantly serve U.S. markets).
+For better representation of policy, import/export patterns, and biofuels production, the eight U.S. regions are defined by subdividing three of the five U.S. Petroleum Administration for Defense Districts.
+The nine refining regions are defined below:

-The LFMM models the costs of automotive fuels, such as conventional and reformulated gasoline, and includes production of biofuels for blending in gasoline and diesel.
-Fuel ethanol and biodiesel are included in the LFMM, because they are commonly blended into petroleum products.
-The module allows ethanol blending into gasoline at 10 percent by volume, 15 percent by volume (E15) in states that lack explicit language capping ethanol volume or oxygen content, and up to 85 percent by volume (E85) for use in flexfuel vehicles.
+The LFMM models the costs of producing automotive fuels, such as conventional and reformulated gasoline, and includes production of biofuels for blending in gasoline and diesel.
+Fuel ethanol and biodiesel are included in the LFMM because they are commonly blended into petroleum products.
+The module allows ethanol blending into gasoline at 10% by volume, 15% by volume in states that lack explicit language capping ethanol volume or oxygen content, and up to 85% by volume for use in flexfuel vehicles.
 The module also includes a 16% (by volume) biobutanol/gasoline blend.
 Crude oil and refinery product imports are represented by supply curves defined by the NEMS IEM.
-Products also can be imported from refining region 9 (Maritime Canada/Caribbean).
+Products also can be imported from refining Region 9 (Maritime Canada/Caribbean).
 Refinery product exports are represented by demand curves, also provided by the IEM.
 Crude exports from the United States also are represented.

 Capacity expansion of refinery process units and nonpetroleum liquid fuels production facilities is also modeled in the LFMM.
 The model uses current liquid fuels production capacity, the cost and performance of each production unit, expected fuel and feedstock costs, expected financial parameters, expected liquid fuels demand, and relevant environmental policies to project the optimal mix of new capacity that should be added in the future.

-The LFMM includes representation of the renewable fuels standard (RFS) specified in the Energy Independence and Security Act of 2007, which mandates the use of 36 billion gallons of ethanol equivalent renewable fuel by 2022.
+The LFMM includes representation of the Renewable Fuels Standard (RFS) specified in the Energy Independence and Security Act of 2007, which mandates the use of 36 billion gallons of ethanol equivalent renewable fuel by 2022.
 Both domestic and imported biofuels count toward the RFS.
 Domestic ethanol production is modeled for three feedstock categories: corn, cellulosic plant materials, and advanced feedstock materials.
-Starch-based ethanol plants are numerous (more than 190 are now in operation, with a total maximum sustainable nameplate capacity of more than 14 billion gallons annually), and they are based on a well-known technology that converts starch and sugar into ethanol.
+Corn ethanol plants, which are numerous (responsible for 98% of total ethanol produced in the U.S.), are based on a well-known technology that converts starch and sugar into ethanol.
 Ethanol from cellulosic sources is a new technology with only a few small pilot plants in operation.
-Ethanol from advanced feedstocks—produced at ethanol refineries that ferment and distill grains other than corn, and reduce GHG emissions by at least 50 percent—is also a new technology modeled in the LFMM.
+Ethanol from advanced feedstocks, which are produced at ethanol refineries that ferment and distill grains other than corn and reduce greenhouse gas emissions by at least 50%, is another new technology modeled in the LFMM.
 The LFMM also has the capability to model production of biobutanol from a retrofitted corn ethanol facility, if economically competitive.